hwshadow/firepoker/README.md

 To use Docker, you (obviously) need to have [Docker installed](https://www.docker.com/get-started).

+For convenience, all Docker-related commands below are also available as an npm script.

 ### Development

 To start the development environment in Docker and make the app accessible on [http://localhost:8000/](http://localhost:8000/)